rijovanovic/Containerization/README.md

 The alpha version of the container is based on PReS Connect version 2021.1.2

 ## Fonts
-The operating system in the container contains only 1 default font.
+The operating system in the container contains only one default font.
 For your template to work correctly you need to [import the font](https://help.objectiflune.com/en/planetpress-connect-user-guide/2021.1/#designer/Styling_Formatting/Fonts.htm#toc-1) into the template.

 ## Memory Limits
 Docker Desktop will run Windows containers using Hyper-V isolation.
 It will give each container only 1 GB and 2 vCPUs.
 The docker compose file has a memory setting that increases this to 8 GB.